Knicks vs. Heat Injury Report Today - May 10

 Watch the NBA all season long on Fubo!

-These teams match up for the second straight game after the Heat defeated the Knicks 109-101 on Monday.
-Jimmy Butler's team-high 27 points led the Heat to the victory.
-Jalen Brunson had 32 points for the Knicks.
+These squads match up for the second straight game after the Heat beat the Knicks 109-101 on Monday.
+Jimmy Butler led the Heat to the win with a team-leading 27 points.
+Jalen Brunson scored 32 points in the Knicks' loss.

 Knicks vs Heat Additional Info